Hympavzi (marstacimab-hncq) for hemophilia

 With the approval, Hympavzi became the first treatment for hemophilia A or B in the U.S. to be administered via a prefilled pen or syringe.
 It is also the first once-weekly subcutaneous injection therapy to become available for people with hemophilia B.

-The therapy is under review for a similar indication in the European Union.
+The therapy was also approved for a similar indication in the European Union in November 2024.

 Who should not take Hympavzi?